By Andrew Cohen

 The immigration lawyer said it was impossible to evacuate Qazizada’s whole family.
 But her brother was a journalist and also at high risk, so the Polish government also approved evacuation for him and his wife.
 They went to the airport together — but didn’t make it in because they were trying to help a child who had been shot outside.

 “It was chaos,” Qazizada says.
 “The American military was shooting, the Taliban was shooting … We had to leave the airport and go back home, but I was contacted again by the Polish immigration lawyer who told me I had to return to the airport, since it was my last chance to leave.
 I was able to get there with my brother and his wife, and we left Afghanistan.
+I am so grateful to the government of Poland for helping to save my life.
 After six months in Poland, I received a visa from the U.S. embassy in Warsaw.”